Slow Down and See What’s New

 1. Keep the basic building blocks on hand

 As you spend some time as a vegetarian, you will discover that you use the same building blocks over and over again.
-These blocks will likely include pastas, beans, rice, and cereals.
+These blocks will likely include pasta, beans, rice, and cereals.
 When you see these items go on sale, stock up.

 2. Freeze Fruits and Veggies